Advanced-computer-lab-2024/Wander-Mate/README.md

 ---
 ## Testing
-- **Testing using Postman**: We take the url added in the app.js for ex. app.get("/viewBoughtProducts/:touristId", viewBoughtProducts); , app.get("/readItinerary/:id", readItinerary); and add it postman to view the desired outcome here is an example for:
+- **Testing using Postman**: We take the url added in the app.js and add it postman to view for ex.

+ 1. app.get("/viewBoughtProducts/:touristId", viewBoughtProducts);

+ 2. app.get("/readItinerary/:id", readItinerary);

+  **the desired outcome here is an example for:**

-  Viewing the product i bought
+- Viewing the product i bought

 ![Preview](Test1.png)
 ---
-viewing the itinerary details
+- viewing the itinerary details

 ![Preview](pt1.png)
 ![Preview](pt2.png)
 ![Preview](pt3.png)